-The following list includes workflow modifications that can be implemented to help your practice and patients better manage pediatric asthma.
-We encourage you to partner with Quality Insights to schedule a WFA and implement at least one of the recommendations listed below.
-If you are not currently working with Quality Insights and would like assistance, please email Robina Montague, RN or call 1.800.642.8686, Ext.
-7814.
+The following list includes workflow modifications that can be implemented to help your practice and patients better manage pediatric patients diagnosed with asthma.
+We encourage you to partner with Quality Insights to implement at least one of the recommendations listed below.
+If you are not currently working with Quality Insights and would like assistance, please email Robina Montague, RN, or call 267-642-0904.